zeusta/Docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 Enter all information of the user settings such as **Customer Group, Location, Roles, Status, POS**

 Please note that to select the role for user, you need to add a role first.
-Please go to the section: **_2.6.
-How to differentiate access permissions of Retailer POS users_** for more details.
+Please go to the section: **How to differentiate access permissions of Retailer POS users_** for more details.

 - To edit a user, click on the **Edit** link in **Staff manager** page.